evvsatya/evvsatya.github.io/_posts/2021-09-19-SMART CITY.md

 A super connected smart home is a perfect example of how the IoT is becoming part of everyday life.Smart home technology use devices connected to the Internet of things (IoT) to automate and monitor in-home systems.
 It stands for Self-Monitoring Analysis and Reporting Technology.

 # Applications
-Automatic Locking System
-Automatic Home Managment
+Automatic Locking System,Automatic Home Managment,Amazon Alexa,WIFI,Google Assistant.
-Amazon Alexa
-Google Assistant